KSP-KOS/KOS/doc/source/structures/communication/message.rst

     have either exploded, or been recovered, or been merged into another vessel via docking.
 You can check the value of the ``:HASSENDER`` suffix to find out if the sender of the message is still a valid vessel.
-    If :attr:`:HASSENDER` is false, then :attr:`SENDER` won't give you an object of type :struct:`Vessel` and instead will give you just a :struct:`Boolean` false.
+    If :attr:`HASSENDER` is false, then :attr:`SENDER` won't give you an object of type :struct:`Vessel` and instead will give you just a :struct:`Boolean` false.